Team3128/team3128.github.io/support-us/donate.md

 </table>

 ### In-Kind Donation
-For all physical items that you donate (Food during Build Season, Raw Materials, Mechanical and Electronic Components, etc.) the CCA Foundation provides an "In-Kind Donation Form" through which you can claim your Tax Deduction.
+For all physical items that you donate (food during Build Season, raw materials, mechanical and electronic components, etc.) the CCA Foundation provides an "In-Kind Donation Form" through which you can claim your tax deduction.

+The team's "[wish list](https://www.signupgenius.com/go/70a0a4bacab2ba1f85-sanitizing)" of goods is managed through SignUpGenius.
+Please add your name to any items you are able to donate.
+We are currently in need of cleaning and sanitizing products for the workshop.

 <div>
 <a href="/assets/documents/CCAF-In-Kind-Form-Fillable-11-5-14-v3.pdf">